 \subsection{The symplectic structure on $\mbS^2$ and $\mbS^2 \times \mbS^2$}

-In order to avoid, on the one hand, confusion concerning the various conventions in the literature and, on the other hand, to provide a precise and complete reference for the future, we decided to write the following calculations down in full.
+In order to avoid, on the one hand, confusion concerning the various conventions in the literature and, on the other hand, to provide a precise and complete reference, the following calculations are provided in full.